thirdtank/brut/brutrb.com/dev-environment.md

      )
 ```

-These files have a lot of duplication, but should be relatively stable.
+These files have some duplication, but should be relatively stable.

 This means that Brut-provided CLIs *will*  be updated when you update Brut.
 Compare this to the files in
 `dx/` which are entire Bash scripts that will not be updated when Brut is updated.